clayschick/smoker-gadget/fw/README.md

 - keep updating the module and function docs
 - add specs and dialyix
 - add more configuration
--- PWM pin and frequency
+-- PWM pin and frequency - Done
 -- pid_out multiplier
-- add callbacks to PWM behaviour module and implement in the PWM module

 - fix the livereload - don't know if I care

+- add callbacks to PWM behaviour module and implement in the PWM module - Done
 - build the docs and cleanup any exposed private or adapter modules - Done
 - design the app - Done, but is this ever really done?
 - figure out a way to profile a Nerves app - Done, can use observer over remote console